Bright and Dark Helices of Light: Helices through interference

-For specificity we will consider the paraxial Laguerre-Gauss modes $U_{p,l}(x,y,z)$~\cite{Allen_PRA92,Pampaloni_2004} (formed from `generalized Laguerre polynomials'~$L_{p,|l|}$ rather than, say, orbital angular momentum carrying Bessel-beams~\cite{Volke-SepulvedaJPB09})
+For specificity, we will consider the paraxial Laguerre-Gauss modes $U_{p,l}(x,y,z)$~\cite{Allen_PRA92,Pampaloni_2004} (formed from `generalized Laguerre polynomials'~$L_{p,|l|}$ rather than, say, orbital angular momentum carrying Bessel-beams~\cite{Volke-SepulvedaJPB09})

-Here $\lambda$ is the laser's wavelength, $k=2\pi/\lambda$ its wavenumber and $\omega$ the angular frequency of the light; $x$ and~$y$ are the transverse coordinates, and $z$ parameterizes the beam axis.
-Kronecker's $\delta$-function takes care of the correct normalization, the polarization vector~$\VEC P$ is normalized but does not have to be specified.
+Here $\lambda$ is the laser's wavelength and $k=2\pi/\lambda$ its wave number; $x$ and~$y$ are the transverse coordinates, and $z$ parameterizes the beam axis.
+Kronecker's $\delta$-function takes care of the correct normalization.
 The azimuthal angle~$\phi$ is connected to the transverse coordinates via the relation~$e^{i l\phi} = (x+iy)^l$: $l$ is the integer orbital angular momentum index with the associated orbital angular momentum $L_l=\hbar l$~\cite{Allen_PRA92,Padgett_CP00}.
 The discrete radial index~$p$ counts the number of nodal rings in the radial direction~$r=\sqrt{x^2+y^2}$.
-The beam radii are given by $w(z)=w_0 \sqrt{ 1+z^2/z_R^2}$ with the beam waist radius $w_0=\sqrt{\lambda z_R / \pi}$ where $z_R$ is the Rayleigh-length; it also parameterizes the longitudinal Gouy-phase shifts~$\zeta(z)=\arctan(z/z_R)$ and the wavefront radii~$\varrho(z)=(z^2 +z_R^2)/z$~\cite{Allen_PRA92,Pampaloni_2004}.
+The beam radii are given by $w(z)=w_0 \sqrt{ 1+z^2/z_R^2}$ with the beam waist radius $w_0=\sqrt{\lambda z_R / \pi}$ where $z_R$ is the Rayleigh-length which also parameterizes the Gouy-phase shifts~$\zeta(z)=\arctan(z/z_R)$ and the wavefront radii~$\varrho(z)=(z^2+z_R^2)/z$~\cite{Allen_PRA92,Pampaloni_2004}.

 In order to form bright (or dark) light helices we have to create constructive (or destructive) interference along the entire phase front.
-For this it suffices to interfere two radially matching pure Laguerre-Gauss laser modes with suitably chosen amplitudes~$c$ and~$c'$ travelling in opposite directions, namely, to form a superposition
+For this it suffices to interfere two radially matching pure Laguerre-Gauss laser modes, with suitably chosen amplitudes~$C$ and~$C'$, travelling in opposite directions, namely, to form a superposition